All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 If I am already on Ozempic for diabetes, is it helping my liver too?

 Most likely yes.
 Clinical data consistently shows that semaglutide at Ozempic doses reduces liver fat and liver enzymes.
-If you have not had your liver markers checked recently, ask your doctor to include ALT and AST in your next blood work.
+If you haven't had your liver markers checked recently, ask your doctor to include ALT and AST in your next blood work.
 You may be pleasantly surprised to see improvements you were not expecting.

 Should I switch from Ozempic to Wegovy for better MASH results?

 Wegovy delivers a higher dose of semaglutide (2.4 mg vs up to 2 mg for Ozempic), and research suggests higher doses produce greater liver benefits.
-However, this decision involves insurance, cost, and clinical factors.
+But this decision involves insurance, cost, and clinical factors.
 If your primary indication is type 2 diabetes, Ozempic may be more accessible.
 If weight management is the primary goal and your insurer covers Wegovy, the higher dose may be worth discussing.

 Can Ozempic replace a dedicated MASH medication?